-3.2 Rationale of Selection of Design Alternative 2B - Preferred Alternative
+3.3 Rationale for Selection of Design Alternative 2B - Preferred Alternative

-The Preferred Alternative (Design Alternative 2B) fulfills the habitat restoration goal of constructing at least 21 to 32 acres of pelican and other colonial waterbird habitat (Cells 1, 2, and 3) and approximately 7 acres of tern and skimmer habitat (Cell 3).
-Additionally, the Preferred Alternative would settle to an intertidal elevation soon after construction and include a tidal exchange point that would enhance fisheries access into Cell 1.
-Therefore, the Preferred Alternative was selected because it would create benefits to nesting colonial waterbirds while also avoiding and minimizing impacts to EFH and marine and estuarine fauna.
+The LA TIG has selected Design Alternative 2B for implementation over Design Alternative 2A because Design Alternative 2B is slightly more cost-effective and would include additional measures to avoid collateral injury to fisheries' resources compared to Design Alternative 2A.
+The Preferred Alternative (Design Alternative 2B) fulfills the LA TIG's restoration goals for birds by constructing 30 acres of pelican and other colonial waterbird habitat (Cells 1, 2, and 3) and approximately 7 acres of tern and skimmer habitat (Cell 3) similar to Design Alternative 2A.
+However, Design Alternative 2B would cost approximately \$276,000 less than Design Alternative 2A and is therefore more cost-effective.
+Additionally, the Preferred Alternative would settle to an intertidal elevation soon after construction and include a tidal exchange point that would enhance fisheries' access to Cell 1, thereby providing greater measures to avoid collateral injury to fisheries' resources compared to Design Alternative 2A.
+Therefore, the Preferred Alternative was selected because it would create benefits to nesting colonial waterbirds and would be cost-effective while also avoiding and minimizing impacts to EFH and marine and estuarine fauna.